 I keep my categories front-and-center at all times, which is why you’ll see a space for them on my editorial calendar.
 That way, when I think of an idea, I can see if it fits one of my categories or not.
 If it doesn’t, this almost always means I will not write about it because the content shared on my blog needs to stay focused on my pre-determined categories

 Your tags are meant to describe specific details of your blog article.
 For example, a blog article about interior paint selection dos and don’ts may be categorized under “Design,” but you can tag the article with “interior” and “paint.”
-Think of tags as the next layer of organization.
+Think of tags as the next layer of the organization process.

 Step 4: Brainstorm Ideas